sangmort/portfolio-site/src/pages/posts/project-steel-tabs.md

 This JavaScript sets the theme, handles changes when a radio button is selected, and listens for theme changes.

-The selected theme is stored in the local storage, the page's default theme is set on load, and the corresponding label for the selected theme is "checked."
+The selected theme is stored in local storage, the page's default theme is set on load, and the corresponding label for the selected theme is "checked."

 ```js
   // Theme functionality